-Home and Community Care Support Services Mississauga Halton has videos of every LTC home in that area on their website.
+WWHealthline.ca has videos of many LTC homes in the area on its website.
 If visiting in person is impractical, short-list the homes you like by reviewing the videos.
-The Ministry of Long-Term Care also has a report on every LTC home at: www.health.gov.on.ca/en/public/ programs/ltc/26 reporting.aspx.
-You will need to choose basic, semi-private or private accommodation.
+The Ministry of Health and Long-Term Care also has a report on every LTC home at: http://publicreporting.ltchomes.net/en-ca/default.aspx You will need to choose basic, semi-private, or private accommodation.